Friends show up as strangers, it’s up to us to make friendships. Forever friends keep showing up in all the seasons of our lives.

 You just never know what is around the corner when you are having fun with friends.

-A life-size chess set, larger than life fireplaces you could burn a whole tree in, views of a peaceful landscape, and a family-style dinner of fried chicken, mashed potatoes, gravy, green beans, rolls with real butter, coleslaw, and grenadine syrup added to our Pepsi is what we found inside the log cabin walls, built during the Great Depression of the 1930s, in the Pere Marquette Lodge and Restaurant.
+A life-size chess set, larger than life fireplaces you could probably burn a whole tree in, views of a peaceful landscape, and a family-style dinner of fried chicken, mashed potatoes, gravy, green beans, rolls with real butter, coleslaw, and grenadine syrup.
+These log cabin walls, built during the Great Depression of the 1930s, in the Pere Marquette Lodge and Restaurant spoke life to my soul.
+Familiar places and close friends will do that to you.

 The dinner we shared erupted into so much laughter.
 The serving tray collapsing throwing part of our dinner on the floor and eating fried chicken on napkins until our plates arrived, just added to the chaotic laughter and memories.